 As you can see there are several lime mortar based mortar mixes and recipes that can be used for slotted bases.
 Unless your state or area has some specific stipulation concerning a certain type of lime mortar that must be used, here is perhaps the easiest and most accessible lime mortar for this procedure.
 We recommend an NHL 3.5 for mortaring tablets into slotted bases, as mentioned above.
 We draw your attention to this again because we feel it the simplest way to go about using lime mortar.

-When bought in this 55 lb. bag form, you need only add a fine sharp grade sand to mix your mortar.
+When bought in pure lime bag form, you need only add a fine sharp grade sand to mix your mortar.
 For best results, we recommend the mix ratio be 1 part natural hydraulic lime to 2 parts sand.
 For example…1 cup natural hydraulic lime to 2 cups sand.

 You will find NHL 3.5 under PRODUCTS USED…Noncommercial Mortars, because it is a lime mortar product that requires the addition of sand to make ready to use as a mortar.
 You will find Ecological Mortar (F) under PRODUCTS USED…Commercial Mortars, because it is a readymade mortar with sand included.